 Every lender has a different LMI premium

 LMI is insurance that protects the lender in the event that a borrower defaults on their loan.

 This is a one time fee charged when you borrow over 80% of the property value and is a significant cost associated with no deposit loans / low deposit loans.

-Because you have to pay LMI, with a 95% loan you only receive around 92% to 94% of the property value to put towards the purchase even though you applied for a larger percentage of the purchase price!
+Because you are required to pay LMI, you only receive 92% to 94% of the property value to put towards the purchase if you were to apply for a 95% loan.
+That’s in spit of the fact that you actually applied for a larger percentage of the purchase price!

 Some lenders allow you to capitalise the LMI premium on top of the loan up to 97% or even 100% of the purchase price.
 This allows you to use the full 95% that you applied for!